bmmpxf/geoserver/doc/en/user/source/data/database/arcsde.rst

      - No
      - Connection pool configuration parameters.
 See the :ref:`connection_pooling` section for details.

-You may now add featuretypes as you would normally do, by navigating to the :guilabel:`New Layer` page, accessed from the :ref:`webadmin_layers` page in the :ref:`web_admin`.
+You may now add featuretypes as you would normally do, by navigating to the :guilabel:`New Layer` page, accessed from the :ref:`webadmin_data_layers` page in the :ref:`web_admin`.

 Configuring an ArcSDE vector data store with Direct Connect
 -----------------------------------------------------------